AberrantApparition/music-mirror/README.md

 ## Features
 - Reencode all FLAC files in library with max compression and 4 KiB of padding
-- Test FLACs to check for errors
+- Test decoding all FLACs to check for errors
 - Mirror entire library with all FLAC files transcoded to Opus
 - Mirror non-FLAC files by copy, symlink, or hard-link
 - Fingerprints either in the form of either file modification times or file hashes